addisonfrei/phase-3-project-frontend/README.md

 # To Do List App
 An app that allows a user to add tasks to a To Do list and organize by category.
-The user can view, add, or delete the task and/or category from the list.
+The user can view, add, or delete the task, or category, from the list.

 ## Installation
 * Fork and clone